-Down sleeping bags aren’t cheap, especially when you happen to be purchasing an expedition bag that has a rating of-40F/-40C.
+Down sleeping bags aren’t cheap, especially when purchasing an expedition bag with a rating of-40F/-40C.

-Though you may not use your expedition bag often, it always something you can’t do without when you are traveling to altitude or extreme climates.
+Though you may not use your expedition bag often, it is always something you can’t do without traveling to altitude or extreme climates.

-When you want to trade or sell an old sleeping bag, you want to make sure that it is the best shape you can make it, so make sure to follow these maintenance tips to make sure that you get the most out of your investment.
+When you want to trade or sell an old sleeping bag, you want to make sure that it is in the best shape you can make it, so follow these maintenance tips to make sure that you get the most out of your investment.